Covariance Estimation from Compressive Data Partitions using a Projected Gradient-based Algorithm: Abstract

 \section{Abstract}

-Covariance matrix estimation techniques require high acquisition costs that challenge the sampling systems' storing and transmission capabilities.
-For this reason, various acquisition approaches have been developed to simultaneously sense and compress the relevant information of the signal using random projections.
-However, estimating the covariance matrix from the random projections is an ill-posed problem that requires further information about the data, such as sparsity, low rank, or stationary behavior.
-Furthermore, this approach fails using high compression ratios.
-Therefore, this paper proposes an algorithm based on the projected gradient method to recover a low-rank or Toeplitz approximation of the covariance matrix.
-The proposed algorithm divides the data into subsets projected onto different subspaces, assuming that each subset contains an approximation of the signal statistics, improving the inverse problem's condition.
-The error induced by this assumption is analytically derived along with the convergence guarantees of the proposed method.
-Extensive simulations show that the proposed algorithm can effectively recover the covariance matrix of hyperspectral images with high compression ratios ($8-15\%$ approx) in noisy scenarios.
-Additionally, simulations and theoretical results show that filtering the gradient reduces the estimator's error recovering up to twice the number of eigenvectors.
+Compressive covariance estimation has arisen as a class of techniques whose aim is to obtain second-order statistics of stochastic processes from compressive measurements.
+Recently, these methods have been used in various image processing and communications applications, including denoising, spectrum sensing, and compression.
+Notice that estimating the covariance matrix from compressive samples leads to ill-posed minimizations with severe performance loss at high compression rates.
+In this regard, a regularization term is typically aggregated to the cost function to consider prior information about a particular property of the covariance matrix.
+Hence, this paper proposes an algorithm based on the projected gradient method to recover low-rank or Toeplitz approximations of the covariance matrix from compressive measurements.
+The proposed algorithm divides the compressive measurements into data subsets projected onto different subspaces and accurately estimates the covariance matrix by solving a single optimization problem assuming that each data subset contains an approximation of the signal statistics.
+Furthermore, gradient filtering is included at every iteration of the proposed algorithm to minimize the estimation error.
+The error induced by the proposed splitting approach is analytically derived along with the convergence guarantees of the proposed method.
+The proposed algorithm estimates the covariance matrix of hyperspectral images from synthetic and real compressive samples.
+Extensive simulations show that the proposed algorithm can effectively recover the covariance matrix of hyperspectral images from compressive measurements with high compression ratios ($8-15\%$ approx) in noisy scenarios.
+Moreover, simulations and theoretical results show that the filtering step reduces the recovery error up to twice the number of eigenvectors.
+Finally, an optical implementation is proposed, and real measurements are used to validate the theoretical findings.